MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ---
-description: Learn how to test your website or app in Microsoft Edge or automate the browser with WebDriver
 title: Use WebDriver to automate Microsoft Edge
+description: Learn how to test your website or app in Microsoft Edge, and how to automate the browser with WebDriver.
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 08/24/2021
 ms.topic: article
 ms.prod: microsoft-edge
 ms.technology: devtools
-keywords: microsoft edge, web development, html, css, javascript, developer, webdriver, selenium, testing, tools, automation, test
+keywords: microsoft edge, web development, html, css, javascript, developer, webdriver, selenium, testing, tools, automation, test ms.date: 08/24/2021
 ---
 # Use WebDriver to automate Microsoft Edge